Learning Informative Attention Weights for Person Re-Identification: Related Works

 Person Re-IDentification (Re-ID) focuses on identifying and matching an individual across various distinct camera views.
-Both supervised~\cite{autoreid, zhang2023pha, he2021transreid} and unsupervised~\cite{chen2023jaccard, yang2024shallow} methods have been developed by utilizing Deep Neural Networks (DNNs).
-Following the success of self-attention models~\cite{WooPLK2018-CBAM, ZhaoJK2020-SA-recognition} in computer vision, recent works seek to incorporate attention mechanisms into DNNs designed for person Re-ID.
-Early works in Re-ID \cite{li2018support, li2014deepreid} enforce the attention mechanism using convolutional operations with large receptive fields on feature maps.
-Some studies \cite{zhao2017spindle, zheng2019pose} also explore using external clues of human semantics (pose or mask) as guidance to enforce attention.
-However, the external annotation or additional model for pose/mask estimation is usually required.
-Following the success of self-attention in natural language processing \cite{vaswani2017attention} and its adaption to computer vision tasks \cite{wang2018non}, recent studies \cite{zhang2020relation, chen2019abd, autoreid} in Person Re-ID adopt self-attention modules or non-local attention blocks to capture global feature dependencies and fine-grained details within the images.
+Both supervised~\cite{autoreid, zhang2023pha, he2021transreid} and unsupervised~\cite{chen2023jaccard, yang2024shallow} methods have been developed by utilizing DNNs.

+\textbf{Related Works about Attention Methods for Person Re-ID.} Following the success of self-attention models~\cite{CBAM, ZhaoJK2020-SA-recognition} in computer vision, recent works seek to incorporate attention mechanisms into DNNs designed for person Re-ID.
+Some studies \cite{zhao2017spindle, zheng2019pose} also explore using external clues of human semantic annotations as guidance to enforce attention.
+Following the success of self-attention \cite{vaswani2017attention} and its adaptation \cite{wang2018non}, recent studies \cite{zhang2020relation, chen2019abd, autoreid} in person Re-ID adopt self-attention modules or non-local attention blocks to capture global feature dependencies.
 In addition to incorporating attention modules into Convolutional Neural Networks (CNNs) designed for person Re-ID~\cite{zhang2020relation, chen2019abd}, recent works~\cite{zhang2023pha, he2021transreid} also seek to design attention-based Visual Transformers (ViTs) for person Re-ID.
-To further enhance the performance of DNNs for person Re-ID, some methods~\cite{qin2023noisy, yang2024pedestrian, guo2023lidar, attribute2024, huang2024attribute} also use additional information such as textual description~\cite{qin2023noisy, yang2024pedestrian}, 3D morphological information~\cite{guo2023lidar}, or person attribute information~\cite{attribute2024, huang2024attribute} to augment the person re-identification performance.
+To further enhance the performance of DNNs for person Re-ID, some methods~\cite{qin2023noisy, yang2024pedestrian, guo2023lidar, attribute2024} also use additional information such as textual description~\cite{qin2023noisy, yang2024pedestrian}, 3D morphological information~\cite{guo2023lidar}, or person attribute information~\cite{attribute2024} to augment the person re-identification performance.
 These methods utilizing external information are orthogonal to our method and can be potentially combined with our method.
+In addition to self-attention, channel attention~\cite{hu2018squeeze, CBAM, MCA} adaptively re-weights feature channels based on their importance.